What is it?

 What is the format?

-The five retreats include brief times of teaching, periods of silence and solitude, and the opportunity to process in community.
+The five retreats include a rhythm of brief times of teaching (via Zoom), periods of silence and solitude and reflection (alone, off of Zoom), and the opportunity to process in community (via Zoom).
 Cohort participants will have work between retreats (continuing to sit in the practices, a very brief weekly journaling piece, several books to read and an integrative paper between each retreat).
-This format allows those from outside the York, Pennsylvania area to take advantage of this program.

 Because the cohort format requires a greater commitment of time, an application and interview are required for all prospective participants.
 To begin the process, please click on Scheduled Cohorts and Applications to download an application.
-Upon receipt and review of your application, you will be contacted to schedule an interview (in person, by phone or Skype if more than a one hour drive from York).
+Upon receipt and review of your application, you will be contacted to schedule an interview (by phone , FaceTime or Zoom).